SMSMarco/elasticSearch_LA-Api_logs/README.md

 ### Postman
 ![postman_la-api-logs-sept-2017](https://user-images.githubusercontent.com/35241357/39373640-3800b5ae-4a16-11e8-9b73-feca880dfd85.png)

+# Extract, Transform, Load
-# Steps to Upload Daily LA-API logs to Elastic Search
+## Steps followed to ETL daily LA-API logs to Elastic Search

-## 1. Default Log Files Location
+## 1. Extract: Default Log Files Location
 Daily log files are written using the [jsonl](http://jsonlines.org/) format - each line on the file represents a fully valid JSON object.

 Daily log files are placed in the location specified by `settings.fileLogPath` in the coldbox.cfc (e.g. C:\LA-API-logs\dailyLogs)